 Interestingly, the statement makes clear that the ruling applies not just to a Boxing Day which falls on a Friday, but, every year, to whichever day in the Octave of Christmas is a Friday*.

 When I first published a version of this, some people got worried about whether the CBCEW spokesman was misleading them.
 Two basic rules of Traditional Catholic Moral Theology: (1) Doubtful laws do not bind.
 In other words, if there is some doubt whether a law applies to me ... it doesn't.
-If the Bishops say it doesn't apply to me, then their statement creates at least a doubt as to whether it applies to me
+If the Bishops say it doesn't apply to me, then their statement creates at least an objective doubt as to whether it applies to me

 (2) We are NOT obliged to be Rigorists, Tutiorists, or Probabiliorists.
 The Church condemned the Jansenists.
 If there is a genuine doubt between two possibilities, one is entitled to exercise one's free choice.

 That is what the pre-Conciliar books on Moral Theology say.

 Not that there is any doubt in this matter.
 YOU NEED NOT ABSTAIN FROM MEAT ON THE FRIDAY AFTER CHRISTMAS, IF YOU LIVE IN ENGLAND OR WALES.

 * Where a National or Diocesan or Ordinariate or Parochial Patron is observed as a Solemnity and falls on a Friday, that Friday is not a day of Abstinence.